Blosc/python-blosc/ANNOUNCE.rst

 for binary data.
 It has been designed to transmit data to the processor cache faster than the traditional, non-compressed, direct memory fetch approach via a memcpy() OS call.
-Blosc works well for compressing numerical arrays that contains data with relatively low entropy, like sparse data, time series, grids with regular-spaced values, etc.
+Blosc works well for compressing numerical arrays that contain data with relatively low entropy, like sparse data, time series, grids with regular-spaced values, etc.

 python-blosc (http://python-blosc.blosc.org/) is the Python wrapper for